Toasted Whole Wheat Bread (1 Slice) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 Add Protein

-Incorporate a source of protein to your meal, such as a boiled egg or a small handful of nuts, to slow down the absorption of carbohydrates.
+Include a source of protein with your meal, such as a boiled egg or a small serving of Greek yogurt, to help slow down the absorption of carbohydrates.

-Be mindful of the portion sizes of both the bread and the amount of sugar in your tea.
-Reducing these can help minimize spikes.
+Be mindful of the portion sizes of both your bread and the amount of sugar you add to your tea to prevent excessive glucose intake.

 Find Glucose response for your favourite foods